DungeonDev78/AMUITableViewDatasourcerer/README.md

 # AMUITableViewDatasourcerer

 Create UITableViews in the blink of an eye!
+Avoid to write over and over all that bolierplate code for the tableviews.
+Just write it once... even better, I've done it for you!
 Just add your array and everything is done... it's a kind of magic!
+It's sourcery!!!

 ![Image description](https://github.com/DungeonDev78/AMUITableViewDatasourcerer/blob/master/AMTVDatasourcererExample.jpg?raw=true)